brianglass/anastasis/files/15aug.md

 Lord, I have cried **we insert 8 Stichera and sing 3 Prosomia.**

 Tone 1.
-Model Melody. <span lang="EL" style="font-family: Palatino Linotype">Ὧ Ã´Ã¯ῦ Ã°Ã¡Ã±Ã¡Ã¤όÃ®Ã¯Ãµ Ã¨Ã¡ύÃ¬Ã¡Ã´Ã¯Ã²!</span>
+Model Melody. <span lang="EL" style="font-family: Palatino Linotype">Ὧ ôïῦ ðáñáäόîïõ èáύìáôïò!</span>

 O marvellous wonder!
 The source of life is laid in a grave, and the tomb becomes a ladder to heaven.
 Be glad, O Gethsemane, the holy shrine of the Mother of God.
 Let us the faithful cry, with Gabriel as our captain: O Full of grace, hail!
 The Lord is with you, who grants the world through you his great mercy. (